 You’ll also want to wipe down your dog’s crate, while paying special attention to the corners and any tiny nooks and crevices present.
 Then, having physically removed as many fleas and eggs as possible, you’ll want to use a flea spray to kill any that you miss, hatch or invade your home in the coming days.

-It is also important to treat your yard with an environmentally friendly flea spray to help prevent your dog from getting fleas in the first place.
-There are several plant-based products on the market (more on this below), which will help eliminate the fleas lurking in the grass and bushes around your house.
+You may also want to treat your yard with an environmentally friendly flea spray to help prevent your dog from getting fleas in the first place.
+There are several plant-based products on the market (more on this below), which will help reduce the number of fleas lurking in the grass and bushes around your house.

 Always be sure to follow the application instructions carefully when applying the flea spray, as some can contain chemicals that are toxic to cats.

 At this point in the process, your pet and home should be flea free or nearly so (it is probably impossible to kill every single flea in your home without resorting to drastic measures).
 Meanwhile, the preventative medication you used should help to keep your dog from contracting new fleas (just be sure to reapply the medication as indicated).

 However, you’ll want to inspect your dog about once a week or so to ensure the fleas don’t reappear.

 A good flea comb will help you accomplish this, and it will even help pull any fleas present from your dog’s fur.
 Be sure to pay special attention to your dog’s abdomen and the creases under his legs, as fleas often frequent these areas.